opendocsg/slw-judgments-backfill/2005_SGHC_162/report.md

 **_Fraudulent misrepresentation_**

-63     The law on fraudulent misrepresentation was considered by our Court of Appeal in _Panatron Pte Ltd v Lee Cheow Lee_ [2001] 3 SLR 405 at:
+63     The law on fraudulent misrepresentation was considered by our Court of Appeal in _Panatron Pte Ltd v Lee Cheow Lee_ <span class="citation">[2001] 3 SLR 405</span> at:

  13 The law as regards fraudulent representation is clear.
 Since the case of Pasley v Freeman (1789) 3 Term Rep 51, it has been settled that a person can be held liable in tort to another, if he knowingly or recklessly makes a false statement to that other with the intent that it would be acted upon, and that other does act upon it and suffers damage.
 This came to be known as the tort of deceit.
 In Derry v Peek (1889) 14 App Cas 337 the tort was further developed.
 It was held that in an action of deceit the plaintiff must prove actual fraud.
 This fraud is proved only when it is shown that a false representation has been made knowingly, or without belief in its truth, or recklessly, without caring whether it be true or false.